-Recent developments have enabled the possibility of having curved glass in concave applications with coatings (Low E's, frits, and printed patterns) on surface #2, #4, and so on, making this new technology a fundamental process.
-With color uniformity now available, the integrity of the scope is preserved reducing biased color renditions and only enhancing the intended way of the unique conceptual design.
+Recent developments have enabled the possibility of having curved glass in concave applications with coatings (Low E's, frits, and printed patterns) on surface #2, #4, and so on.
 Solutions to undulating facades, or concave curves, that need to match performance and appearance with the rest of the glass on the façade have become a reality.